Key to Bible Prophecy

 Jesus talks about this contrast between the world and those who represent God in the world.

 Law of his God: The last resort was to try to show Daniel disloyal by contrasting his obedience to the laws of the land verses God’s command.
-Daniel establishes an important precedent for the believer.
-We are to obey the laws of the land, but when they come into conflict with the laws of God, obedience to God’s law is primary.
+Daniel answered an important question for the believer.
+Are we to obey the law of the land or the law of God?
+Daniel models a faithful life, at odds with the laws of the world.
+We are to obey the laws of the land, but when they come into conflict with the laws of God, obedience to God’s law is primary, even to the point of death.
+Shadrach, Meshach and Abed-nego illustrated this in Daniel chapter 3.
+How important is following the commands of God in our life?

 Through our obedience God can use us in this world that He may be gloried.